Victorgonbu/Ruby-docs-web-scraper/README.md

-# Ruby-Docs Web Scrapper
+# Ruby-Docs Web Scraper

 Hello ladies and gentlemen, This is the Microverse Ruby capstone project.

-For this project, I created a scrapper for [Ruby-docs 2.7.1](https://ruby-doc.org/core-2.7.1/).
+For this project, I created a scraper for [Ruby-docs 2.7.1](https://ruby-doc.org/core-2.7.1/).
 In which you can see all Ruby classes, all ruby modules, and also search for a specific class/module of your needs.
-Choose whether you want to display all class methods or all instance methods, no matter what your selection is, the scrapper will provide you with a method list and a class/module URL.
+Choose whether you want to display all class methods or all instance methods, no matter what your selection is, the scraper will provide you with a method list and a class/module URL.

 ## How it works